BlackbirdDigital/wp-theme-scaffold/README.md

 There is a nod to SMACSS in our approach, but it is altered/extended for the WordPress theme context and ease-of-use.
 Most of the partial files throughout the folder structure are imported automatically without you having to remember to import them into an entrypoint file every time.
 This means that some ideas from SMACSS are bent or extended in order for automatic imports to work within the cascade.

+Please be aware that this scaffolding makes use of the latest features of Sass, particularly [Sass modules](https://sass-lang.com/blog/the-module-system-is-launched).
+Various tools are available that you muse `@use` in order to import into the current file's context, and they are namespaced to avoid global context pollution.

-An important point to note is that there is a `context` tool available that allows you to manage what styles are output in the main stylesheet vs the editor stylesheet.
+An important tool you should familiarize yourself with is the `context` tool that allows you to manage what styles are output in the main stylesheet vs the editor stylesheet.
 See the [tools/_context.scss](src/styles/tools/_context.scss) file for usage information.

 The folders in import order: